Investing in Redbridge

 Following the end of the summer season, Redbridge Cycle Centre was temporarily closed to allow for essential maintenance and resurfacing of the track.
 This well-loved facility welcomes thousands of visitors each year and it’s vital that we keep the track in excellent condition for all users.

-As part of the upgrade, we're installing a state-of-the-art membrane beneath the asphalt to enhance durability and extend the life of the surface on the top circuit.
+As part of the upgrade, a state-of-the-art membrane has been installed beneath the asphalt on the top circuit to enhance durability and extend the life of the surface.

-To carry out these improvements safely and effectively, the cycling track and BMX track will remain closed during the works.
+To carry out these improvements safely and effectively, the cycling and BMX tracks were closed during the works period.

 South Woodford Library and Gym building